Abdulr-intija/AudioCrab/README.md

 ## How to use
-For now, simply run the `AudioCrab.py` file
+For now, simply run the `AudioCrab.py` file located in `crab` directory

 ### Sample